 “There’s someone that doesn’t agree or understand why and how we do things based on our culture,” said Williams.
 “And that’s always been one of my challenges growing up is having to explain my culture and why I do things how I do it.”

-Grade 11 student Jaydin Nunugaq expressed, “it’s a great experience,” referring to classroom diversity.
+Grade 11 student Jaydin Nungaq expressed, “it’s a great experience,” referring to classroom diversity.

 Studying with students of different backgrounds is a gateway into gaining new perspectives and ideas for him.

-“I generally have a great experience, getting to know new people and working with them in the classrooms,” said Nunugaq.
+“I generally have a great experience, getting to know new people and working with them in the classrooms,” said Nungaq.
 “It’s always about getting a new perspective on who they are and what they have and what ideas they bring into the class.”
-Although Nunugaq is Inuk, he grew up in an English speaking household.
+Although Nungaq is Inuk, he grew up in an English speaking household.

 At school, he can relate to the experience of other students who came from down south, who are also learning Inuktitut.